 You can check out a complete guide of things to do in Sharjah with kids on our Middle East website here

 Best family hotels in Sharjah

 Please note unlike the other Emirates, Sharjah is completely dry, hotels cannot serve alcohol, nor should you be driving through Sharjah with alcohol.

-Tourist Board: Sharjah Commerce & Tourism Development Authority
+Tourist Board: Visit Sharjah

-Oh Umm Al Quwain.
+Oh, Umm Al Quwain.
 You are just so… different!
 In stark contrast to its flashier neighbours on either side, in many respects, UAQ comes across as an emirate the decades left behind.

 One of the smallest and perhaps forgotten of the Emirates, could it possibly have anything to offer families?
 Its big plus and I think most famous exploit from an expats point of view is the booze shop.
 Yes, Barracuda – an institution for many years as THE place to go and stock up on your duty-free grog – if you were willing to risk driving through the dry Emirate of Sharjah with your stash.

 Has much changed?
-Well there are far more alcohol shops in the other Emirates now for westerners who like to indulge.
+Well, there are far more alcohol shops in the other Emirates now for westerners who like to indulge.
 Those who want to stay around the Barracuda area though and make a weekend on a booze trip CAN.
 Here’s our review of our very unique weekend experiencing including Barracuda, Dreamland Waterpark (actually the largest water park in the UAE) and the, ah, very different Barracuda Beach Resort(you really have to see this one to believe it…).

 Best Family Hotels in Umm Al Quwain

-If you’re up for a bit of fun, do try the “glamping” at Dreamland Water Park – and I do genuinely mean this, its a great low-key way to finish a day of splashing fun is to roll straight in to your own cabana with a camp fire set up for you.
+If you’re up for a bit of fun, do try the “glamping” at Dreamland Water Park – and I do genuinely mean this, it’s a great low-key way to finish a day of splashing fun is to roll straight into your own cabana with a camp fire set up for you.